ember-cli/eslint-plugin-ember/docs/rules/no-implicit-injections.md

 # ember/no-implicit-injections

-💼 This rule is enabled in the ✅ `recommended` [config](https://github.com/ember-cli/eslint-plugin-ember#-configurations).

 🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).

 <!-- end auto-generated rule header -->

-✅ The `"extends": "plugin:ember/recommended"` property in a configuration file enables this rule.

-🔧 The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

 Ember 3.26 introduced a deprecation for relying on implicit service injections or allowing addons to implicitly inject services into all classes of certain types.
 Support for this is dropped in Ember 4.0.